Tech-at-DU/d3-tutorial/18-Maps-Part-2/readme.md

 You may notice that the info box flickers.
 If you pay close attention, you'll notice that this occurs when the cursor is over a circle but is also overlapping the info box.
 You get a loop.
 The hovering over a circle makes the box display.
 Now you're hovering over the box, and no longer over the circle so it box disappears.
 Which leaves you over the circle, and box appears again.

-You can fix this by adding the folling styles:
+You can fix this by adding the following styles:

 - The `svg` element needs the style: `pointer-events` `none`
 - The `circle` elements need the style: `pointer-events` `fill`